 To obtain certification, candidates must succeed in both of the steps below:

-- First: theoretical part must be passed successfully before going to the second part.
+- First: the theoretical part must be passed successfully before going to the second part.

 The TOE examination is usually held twice a year.